 The IRS routinely sends penalty notices for dozens of reasons, including missed deadlines and errors in your filings.
 Receiving one or more of the possible IRS penalties can be overwhelming, if not stressful.
 Fortunately, an IRS penalty notice does not necessarily mean the agency has made a final decision about your tax situation.
-You can apply for relief through penalty abatement.
+You can apply for penalty abatement relief through the Fresh Start Program.

 What Are the IRS Penalty Relief Options?